Information for crowdinvestors

 If you are a findependent client, simply update your address and email address in the app.
 Otherwise, or if you have changed your last name, you can notify us of the change by emailing crowdinvesting@findependent.ch.

-For startups like findependent that are not publicly traded, tax authorities use a formula to determine the value of shares and participation certificates: the so-called substance value.
+For startups like findependent that are not listed on the stock exchange, tax authorities use a formula to determine the value of shares and participation certificates:

-Since it takes time after the end of the year for findependent’s financial statements to be audited, the corporate tax return to be filed, and for authorities to review the documents, it also takes time for a new substance and tax value to become available.
+Both values are therefore based on audited financial statements.
+This often means that the last available tax value is still from the previous year, as it takes time after the end of the year for the financial statements to be audited, the corporate tax return to be filed, and for the authorities to review them and calculate the new tax value.

-It is not uncommon for the most recent available tax value to still be from the previous year.
-After you file your private tax return, the tax authorities will make a final assessment of the value of the participation certificates, and the value may well be adjusted upward.
-However, once you have declared your PS in your tax return, you do not need to take any further action.
+As mentioned, it is not uncommon for the last available tax value to be from the previous year.
+After you have submitted your private tax return, the tax authorities will make the final assessment of the value of the participation certificates, and it is quite possible that the value will still be adjusted.
+However, once you have declared your participation certificates in your tax return, you do not need to take any further action.